 - 6. A number of market developments have occurred since the 1996 Paper, which has led IOSCO to consider it necessary to revisit its guidance with regard to the custody of CIS assets. - 7.
-Events like the Lehman Brothers and MF Global insolvencies or the Madoff fraud have focused the attention on CIS asset protection regimes.
-In particular the Madoff fraud brought the issues of the depositary's liability and potential conflict of interests to the fore, and showed the risks associated with the use of local sub-custodians when those default or fail to perform their duties appropriately.
-These events have been a significant political driver in financial services regulation, especially in Europe. - 8.
-CIS managers tend to invest in more complex instruments than was the case in the 1990s.
+Events like the Lehman Brothers and MF Global insolvencies or the Madoff fraud have focused attention on CIS asset protection regimes.
+In particular, in Europe the Madoff fraud brought the issues of the custodian's liability and potential conflict of interests to the fore, and showed the risks associated with the use of local sub-custodians when those default or fail to perform their duties appropriately.
+These events have been a significant political driver in financial services regulation, especially in the European Union (EU). - 8.
+There is an increasing trend for CIS to invest in more complex instruments than was the case in the 1990s which has increased the scope and complexity of assets under custody.
 In certain jurisdictions, this can be the result of changes in the regulatory framework applying to CIS having extended the scope of eligible assets to classes of assets like derivatives, index-based funds, etc. The enlargement of eligible investment instruments therefore raises the question of the extent of the custodian's safekeeping role and duties. - 9.
-Over the past two decades, there has been a trend toward recording ownership in financial instruments by means of an electronic book entry, instead of through physical stock certificates.
+Over the past two decades, recording ownership in financial instruments by means of an electronic book entry, instead of through physical stock certificates has become more prevalent.
 The widespread use of electronic book entry to register and keep track of ownership changes in securities has led to a major change in market practices and processes creating new challenges and risks. - 10.
-Lastly, there has been a significant increase in the diversification and internationalisation of CIS portfolios since 1996.
-With CIS increasingly choosing to seize investment opportunities in a growing number of foreign jurisdictions, the need to appoint sub-custodians in these jurisdictions has developed.
-It is therefore important to consider the implications notably in terms of the delegation of safe-keeping functions, as custody chains now tend to be longer and more complex, involving many foreign jurisdictions.
+Feedback from the public consultation suggests that CIS managers are also becoming more active in making CIS assets "work" for their clients.
+As a result, custodians are often called upon to centralise and optimise CIS asset inventory held in custody and manage the flow of associated collateral.
+This trend in reusing CIS assets held in custody can pose new operational, legal and compliance challenges for both the responsible entity and the custodian.